Posted on

 Work Expands to Fill the Time You Give It

-There’s a quiet rule governing how most people work, and once you see it, you can’t unsee it.
-Work doesn’t just take time.
-It expands to fill the time you give it.
+There’s a quiet rule governing how most people work.
+Work expands to fill the time you give it.
 If you give yourself a week to complete something that could realistically be done in a day, it will somehow take a week.
 Not because the task is inherently that complex, but because your mind stretches to match the container you’ve created.

 Think about how differently you approach a deadline that’s tomorrow versus one that’s a month away.
 When the deadline is close, you cut through the noise.
 You make decisions faster.
 You focus on what actually matters.
 You strip away anything that doesn’t move the work forward.
 But when you have a month, you give yourself permission to wander.
 You tell yourself you’re being thorough, but often you’re just stretching the process to match the time.